The Goldenshluger-Lepski Method for Constrained Least-Squares Estimators over RKHSs: Regression for a Collection of RKHSs

 It is again useful to be able to transfer a bound on the squared $L^2 (P_n)$ error of an estimator to a bound on the squared $L^2 (P)$ error of the estimator.
-The result below is proved using the same method as Lemma \ref{lSwapNorm}, although we again obtain a supremum of quadratic forms of subgaussians which are controlled using chaining.
-The event in the result is measurable by Lemma \ref{lSep}.
+Lemma 31 (\cite{page2018supplement}, p.
+12) allows us to do such a transfer.
+The result is proved using the same method as Lemma 24, although we obtain a supremum of quadratic forms of subgaussians which are controlled using chaining.
+The event in the result is measurable by Lemma 30 of \cite{page2018supplement}.